frankstepanski/fullstack-coding-bootcamp/backend/3-AWS/readme.md

 ### AWS Certified Developer Associate (DVA-C02) Study Guide

-These are the course materials we will use to prepare for the AWS Certified Developer Associate (DVA-C02) exam.
+These are the course materials we will use to prepare for the AWS Certified Developer Associate (DVA-C02) exam.<br/>
-These are based on the [Udemys course by Stepane Maarek](https://www.udemy.com/course/aws-certified-developer-associate-dva-c01/)
+We will be using the [Udemys course by Stepane Maarek](https://www.udemy.com/course/aws-certified-developer-associate-dva-c01/)

 Other resources: